Planning enforcement notice advice and appeals

 - Liaising and negotiating with the local planning authority on your behalf

 Challenging an enforcement notice could mean the difference between having to comply with it or not, and has other benefits such as having to conduct less extensive works or being given more time.

-We can offer fixed fee or hourly rate arrangements to suit your needs.
+Our planning law service offers a fixed fee or hourly rate arrangements to suit your needs.